amiro-tech/IsraeliTaxReport/README.md

 # The IsraeliTaxReport class
-This class is intended to assist with filling out an Israeli annual tax report for Israelis who own stocks in a US brokerage account from which taxes are not automatically paid upon sells of stocks and therefore need to be reported.
+This class is intended to assist with filling out an Israeli annual tax report for Israelis who own stocks in a US brokerage account, from which taxes are not automatically paid upon sells of stocks and therefore need to be reported.
 Currently, it can only handle a report from [Interactive Brokers](https://www.interactivebrokers.com/en/home.php) data, but the class can quite easily be edited to handle other formats of raw data by editting its 'keywords' attribute.

 The main method, 'form1325', outputs the lines of form '1325', which is the main form used to report taxable trades (and is not trivial to generate directly from the broker report).
 The class has other useful attributes for the tax report, such as 'ustax_paid_df', which contain the taxes paid in the us (usually due to dividends).